On timeless design

-It’s time again for all those year-end blog posts about design trends.
-They’re fun to read, but they contain a hidden implication you might miss: design and fashion are easily confused.
+Year-end blog posts about design trends are fun to read, but they contain a hidden implication you might miss: design and fashion are easily confused.

 Now, any designer will denounce design-as-fashion and proudly state that great design is timeless.
 We can point to any number of famous works in architecture, industrial design, and graphic design and show rightly that they are equally effective today as they were upon creation.

 But what about digital work, like web design?
 Technology turns over so quickly that digital design seems to be forgotten or deemed ineffective much more quickly than physical counterparts.
 No one points to a great website from 5 years ago and says “Yeah, that would still do the job today.”